dennisobrien/missinglink-pytorch-tutorial1/docs/missinglink-pytorch-tutorial1.md

 +        test()
 ```

-Notice we are creating an experiment, defininig the Loss function and wrapping it with a function.
+Notice we are creating an experiment, defining the Loss function and wrapping it with a MissingLink experiment function.
 Now we will need to use the experiment and the loss function wrapper within the training and testing functions.
 Scroll to the `train()` function and change the following lines: